 In CalculiX, penalty contact is modeled by the generation of (non)linear spring elements.
 To this end, for each node on the dependent surface, a face on the independent surface is localized such that it contains the orthogonal projection of the node.
-If such is face is found a nonlinear spring element is generated consisting of the dependent node and all vertex nodes belonging to the independent face (Figure 110).
+If such is face is found a nonlinear spring element is generated consisting of the dependent node and all vertex nodes belonging to the independent face (Figure 114).
 Depending of the kind of face the contact spring element contains 4, 5, 7 or 9 nodes.
 The properties of the spring are defined by a \SURFACE INTERACTION definition, whose name must be specified on the \CONTACT PAIR card.

 The user can determine how often during the calculation the pairing of the dependent nodes with the independent faces takes place.
 If the user specifies the parameter SMALL SLIDING on the \CONTACT PAIR card, the pairing is done once per increment.
-If this parameter is not selected, the pairing is checked every iteration for all iterations below 9, for iterations 9 and higher the contact elements are frozen to improve convergence.
+If this parameter is not selected, the pairing is checked every iteration for all iterations below 9, for iterations 9 and higher the contact

+Figure 113: Definition of the dependent nodal surface and the independent element face surface elements are frozen to improve convergence.
 Deactivating SMALL SLIDING is useful if the sliding is particularly large.

-Figure 110: Creation of a node-to-face penalty contact element
+Figure 114: Creation of a node-to-face penalty contact element